F-Pseudonym/dracoon-for-dropzone/README.md

 The fields "Port" and "Root URL" are currently not used – you can leave them empty.

 ## Usage
-Simply drag one or more files you'd like to share to the action in your Dropzone grid.
+Simply drag one or more files you'd like to share on the action in your Dropzone grid.
 The files will be uploaded and a Share Link is automatically created and placed in your clipboard.
 Simply paste it wherever you need it.

 If you hold the Command Key (⌘) while releasing your files, an expiry date for the file(s) and the Share Link will be set to 14 days.
 This will result in Share Link and file(s) to be removed after two weeks from *Secure Data Space*.